isabella232/cy-ndex-2/README.md

 # CyNDEx-2

-The NDEx client App for Cytoscape
+The [NDEx](http://www.ndexbio.org/) client App for Cytoscape

 ## Introduction
-This is an [Electron](https://electron.atom.io/) based hybrid App for Cytoscape.
+This is an [Electron](https://electron.atom.io/)-based hybrid App for Cytoscape.
 You can search, import, and save NDEx networks from Cytoscape.

+# For Users

+## How to Install
+Just like other Cytoscape apps, you can install this from the [Cytoscape App Store](http://apps.cytoscape.org/) or directly from the file.
+All of the required files will be installed automatically.

+### Automatic Download
+Once you install the app, some required files will be downloaded from remote server.
+You need to wait until this process complete to start using this app.

+**You MUST restart Cytoscape before using this app.**

+# For Developers

+This app provides
+## REST API Document

 ## How to Build the App